DeborahK/toh/README.md

-# toh
-Tour of Heroes
+# Tour of Heroes

-toh-Start: Files from the Angular documentation here: angular.io
+`toh-start`: Files from the Angular documentation here: angular.io

-toh-Final: Files updated to a more declarative RxJS approach
+`toh-final`: Files updated to a more declarative RxJS approach